 One card after the next, she worked her way through the pile – recording her progress by coloring her sheet.

 When she was through, she sorted the cards by shape and then asked to play the 2D version, too!

 (I love when learning’s fun, don’t you?!)

 Download Your Set

-Click the blue download button below to grab your two flip and color games and and then hop over to join The Plato Pack so you can grab ALL of our print-and-play math packs in one spot!
+Click the blue download button below to grab your two flip and color games!
+Then, hop over to join The Plato Pack so you can grab ALL of our print-and-play math packs in one spot!